-Low-level concerns about a member of staff should be reported immediately to the DSL/Headteacher.
-Where the concern is about the DSL it should be reported to the headteacher and where it is about the headteacher it should be reported to the Chair of the Governing Board.
+Low-level concerns about a member of staff should be reported immediately to the DSL/ Executive Headteacher/Head of School.
+Where the concern is about the DSL it should be reported to the Executive headteacher/Head of School and where it is about the Executive headteacher/Head of School it should be reported to the Chair of the Governing Board.

 Low-level concerns about a supply teacher or contractor should be reported as above.
-The DSL/Headteacher will notify the employer so that any patterns of inappropriate behaviour can be identified.
+The Executive Headteacher/Head of School will notify the employer so that any patterns of inappropriate behaviour can be identified.

-All low-level concerns will be recorded by the DSL/Headteacher using the Cause for Concern form and stored securely and confidentially.
+All low-level concerns will be recorded by the Executive Headteacher/Head of School /DSL using the Cause for Concern form and stored securely and confidentially.